-To mitigate the impact of these flawed CoTs and allow SLMs to learn more comprehensive capabilities, we propose an innovative methodology that involves training the SLM to possess the self-evaluation capability.
-Humans often evaluate their inferential conclusions to reduce errors in decision-making~\citep{poole2010artificial}, and similar self-evaluation capability was also observed on LLMs~\citep{kadavath2022language,shinn2023reflexion,madaan2023self,paul2023refiner}, which recognizes and corrects the generated hallucinations, unreliable reasoning, and harmful content in a CoT~\citep{pan2023automatically}.
-As shown in the example in Figure~\ref{fig:Picture_first}, incorrect reasoning in ``LLM Random CoT 2'' is identified and corrected in the self-evaluation.
+To mitigate the impact of these flawed CoTs and allow SLMs to learn more comprehensive capabilities, we propose an innovative methodology that involves training SLMs to possess the self-evaluation capability.
+Humans often evaluate their reasoning processes to reduce errors in decision-making~\citep{poole2010artificial}, and a similar self-evaluation capability has also been observed in LLMs~\citep{kadavath2022language,shinn2023reflexion,madaan2024self,paul2023refiner}, which recognizes and corrects the generated hallucinations, faulty reasoning, and harmful content in a CoT~\citep{pan2023automatically}.
+Figure~\ref{fig:Picture_first} illustrates this with an example where incorrect reasoning in ``LLM Random CoT 2'' is identified and corrected in the self-evaluation.
 The advantage of self-evaluation is that it does not rely on external resources.
 However, it is constrained by the inherent capabilities of the model.
 To address this, we guide SLMs in distillation to learn the self-evaluation capability of LLMs.
 By learning the ability of LLMs to analyze right from wrong, SLMs can understand both what should and should not be generated, enhancing their predictive accuracy and reliability in various NLP tasks.

-To facilitate comprehensive thinking and address the randomness and limitations of relying on a single CoT and a single self-evaluation, our second methodology insight is to involve distilling SLMs from multiple diverse CoTs and multiple diverse self-evaluation outputs generated by LLMs.
-This enables SLMs to inherit a broader range of comprehensive thinking capabilities, as multiple CoTs and self-evaluation outputs jointly encompass a more comprehensive perspective derived from LLMs in various state spaces.
+To facilitate comprehensive thinking and address the randomness and limitations of relying on a single CoT and a single self-evaluation, our second methodology insight involves distilling SLMs from diverse CoTs and multiple self-evaluation outputs generated by LLMs.
+This enables SLMs to inherit a broader range of comprehensive thinking capabilities since diverse CoTs and self-evaluation collectively offer a more comprehensive perspective, derived from the varied state spaces of LLMs.